ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 The delta in execution CPU times between the baseline and the 100,000,000 query files defines the pure query execution time of the tool.
 Note that, the query files were produced from the text corpus different from the one used to produce the considered language models.
 The MRSS values are reported in gigabytes (Gb) and the CPU times are measured in seconds.
 The plots provide MRSS and CPU times relative to the input model size in Gb.

-The test hardware configuration and the model/query files' data is to be found in [Appendix Tests](#appendix-tests)
+The test hardware configuration and the model/query files' data is to be found in [Appendix: LM query tests](#appendix-lm-query-tests)

-###Experimental results
+####Experimental results
 The experimental results are present in the following two pictures.
 The first one indicates the changes in the MRSS depending on the model size:

 ![MRSS Comparisons Image](./doc/images/experiments/lm/mem.jpg "MRSS Comparisons")